 Our eye doctors recommend you have a comprehensive eye exam every one to three years, depending on your age, risk factors, and physical condition.

 It is not common to schedule a routine eye exam when your eyes feel fine.
 What many people do not realize is that many degenerative eye diseases cannot be felt.
 Glaucoma for example is painless and is often referred to as the sneak thief of sight.
 Routine eye examinations are important even if our eyes and vision are fine.
 Let’s learn from the past and history of eye disease and encourage regular eye exams.
 Preventative eye care can save vision.

 Diabetic Eye Disease is the Leading Cause of Blindness

-It may be no secret to that diabetes is a very serious disease that has widespread affects on various parts of the body and the eyes are one of them.
+It is no secret that diabetes is a serious disease that impacts various parts of the body, including the eyes.
 The most common cause of blindness in the United States is diabetic eye disease.
 In the early stages, when it is most easily treated, diabetic eye disease has no symptoms.
 The only way for a diabetic to know if he or she has diabetic eye disease is to get routine eye examinations.
 The American Academy of Ophthalmology recommends yearly eye exams for diabetics.
 If diabetic eye disease is found, more frequent examinations may be recommended.
 Good glucose control decreases the risk of diabetic eye disease, diabetic retinopathy and its progression.
-Diabetic retinopathy is a disease that affects diabetic people and eventually leads to blurriness, distorted vision and eventually loss of vision.
-When people suffer with diabetes they may often have unstable glucose levels and they are prone to circulation problems in the back of the eye, known as the Retina.
+Diabetic retinopathy is a disease that a eventually leads to blurriness, distorted vision and eventually loss of vision.
+Diagnosis is important, as the disease is treatable, and early diagnosis may improve the vision outcome.
 If you are diabetic our eye doctors will be happy to schedule an appointment to evaluate an impact of diabetes on your vision.

 Glaucoma is the Sneak Thief of SIGHT